 Welcome to FCNL’s Native American Legislative Update!
 The NALU is a monthly newsletter about FCNL’s Native American policy advocacy and ways for you to engage your members of Congress.
-FCNL’s Congressional Advocates for Native American policy are Lacina Tangnaqudo Onco (Shinnecock/Kiowa) and Kerri Colfer (Tlingit).
+FCNL’s Congressional Advocate for Native American policy is Lacina Tangnaqudo Onco (Shinnecock/Kiowa).

 Violence Against Women Reauthorization Act of 2019 (H.R.
 1585):